OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 ## Localizing function names

 You can localize your function names for different languages using separate JSON files and override values in your add-in's manifest file.
-As a best practice, avoid giving your functions an `id` or `name` that is a built-in Excel function in another language as this could conflict with localized functions.
+Avoid giving your functions an `id` or `name` that is a built-in Excel function in another language as this could conflict with localized functions.

 For full information on localizing, see [Localize custom functions](custom-functions-localize.md)